ckangnz/instalike-bot/README.md

-this.time.maxDuration           // How long you wish to run bot for this.conditions.maxLikes        // Skip those who have too many likes this.include                    // Like those who has these tags
+this.time.maxDuration           // How long you wish to run bot for this.conditions.maxLikes        // Skip those who have too many likes this.include                    // Like those who has these tags this.exclude                    // Like those who doesn't have these tags
 ```